 403(b) with employer contributions after two years

 To apply for a position, please click here (firstname.lastname@example.org) to send resume and cover letter to our human resources department or mail to P.O.
 Box 25445, Albuquerque, NM 87125.
 You will be contacted if we need additional information or wish to schedule a phone or personal interview with you.
 If you are not contacted, we have decided to pursue another candidate.

 Albuquerque Health Care for the Homeless is an equal opportunity / affirmative action employer.
 We comply with State and Federal employment practice laws prohibiting discrimination on the basis of an applicant’s age, race, creed, national origin, religion, gender, disability, or sexual preference.

 We hire employees from diverse backgrounds with a variety of skills from front desk receptionists, accounting and finance, information technology and facilities management to health and human services care professionals such as physicians, dentists, case managers, client advocates, nurses, medical assistants, mid-levels, therapists, social workers and others.

 Current Job Openings

-Nurse Practitioner to provide direct services in our busy primary care/behavioral health clinic and on outreach 24 hours week.
+Nurse Practitioner or Physician Assistant to provide direct services in our busy primary care/behavioral health clinic and on outreach 24 hours week.
 Diagnose and treat acute, episodic, or chronic illnesses.
 Order, perform or interpret diagnostic tests such as lab work.
 Prescribing of medications.
-Requires MSN, current, valid Nurse Practitioner license with prescription privileges and experience working with underserved…
+Requires MSN, or graduation from accredited Physician program, current, valid license with…

 Psychiatric Nurse Practitioner or Clinical Nurse Specialist to work in our primary care medical clinic providing psychiatric care for homeless individuals.
 REQ: Current NM applicable licensure or eligible with prescription privileges, strong knowledge base regarding effective utilization of psychotropic medications, experience with underserved and/or homeless populations and bilingual preferred.